 Prepare Linoleum Floors for Stripping

-Stripping wax from linoleum floors is a time-consuming process, but it's important to do it in the proper order and with care, as the chemicals that can become toxic if not incorrectly.
+Stripping wax from linoleum floors is a time-consuming process, but it's important to do it in the proper order and with care, as the chemicals that can become toxic if used incorrectly.
 Begin by removing any furniture and floor coverings from the room.
 Next, open the windows and add a fan for ventilation.

 To make the most of your floor wax remover, use a broom to sweep up any dirt, grit or debris that may have made its way into corners or onto the floor.
 A vacuum is unlikely to take care of everything, so use a soft-bristle broom to gather up any dust or dirt that remains.
 Once the floor is clear of dirt and debris, mix and dilute the linoleum wax-stripping chemicals according to the instructions on the bottle.